roddhjav/apparmor.d/docs/install.md

 ## Partial install

-!!! warning

-    Partial installation is discouraged because profile dependencies are not fetched.
-You may need to either switch desired `rPx` rules to `rPUx` (fallback to unconfined) or install these related profiles.
-    (PR is welcome see [#77](https://github.com/roddhjav/apparmor.d/issues/77))

-For test purposes, you can install a specific profile with the following commands.
+For test purposes, you can install specific profiles with the following commands.
 Abstractions, tunables, and most of the OS dependent post-processing is managed.

 ```sh